Your First 90 Days With Factory Orchestration: A Roadmap

 Smarter Automation in Industry: How Data-Driven Systems Are Transforming Factory Performance

 In this article, we explore how automation in industry is evolving beyond machines to include real-time data collection, smarter operator workflows, and connected systems that drive performance.
 You’ll learn why automating data is just as critical as automating processes — and how solutions like Harmoni help manufacturers close the gap between insight and action on the shop floor.
-Whether you’re leading operations or engineering for efficiency, this is your guide to building a more intelligent, agile factory.
-Table of Contents The Evolving Landscape of Industrial Automation Industrial automation has always been
+Whether you’re leading operations or engineering for efficiency, this is your guide to building a more intelligent, agile factory focused on manufacturing efficiency and measurable performance gains.
+Table of Contents The Evolving Landscape

 Industry 4.0 and Smart Manufacturing: for Factories and Machine Shops

 Introduction: The Manufacturing Shift That’s Already Here The way things get made is changing—and not slowly.
 Across the country, machine shops and mid-size manufacturers are adopting smarter tools, collecting better data, and making faster decisions.
 This shift is powered by what’s known as Industry 4.0 and smart manufacturing, also referred to as the fourth industrial revolution and smart manufacturing.
-Fueled by technologies like the industrial internet and advanced data analytics, it’s not just for the big guys anymore.
-If you’ve ever wondered what these terms actually mean—or how they apply to your operations—you’re in the right place.
-At its core,
+Fueled by technologies like the industrial internet and advanced data analytics, it’s not just for the big guys anymore — and it’s driving new expectations for smart factory solutions.
+If you’ve ever wondered what these terms actually mean—or how they apply

 Why Your Factory Machines Shouldn’t Be On Your Main Network